-Whether it's wanting to finally master/discover a cleaning schedule that works for you, to whatever goals around the home you're aiming for — wake up early!
-Stay clutter-free!
-Entertain more! — promise you'll keep trying out new ideas until you find one that works for you?
-Don't just assume you're a hopeless case, or that maybe something you really want (like a house that doesn't stress you out) is out of your reach.
-It might just be taking you a bit longer to find your stride than others, but you're not in competition with anyone but yourself, and you can go on your own path (however wavy and back-track-y it is) as slowly as you need to.
-Don't give up!
+Whether it’s wanting to finally master a cleaning schedule that works for you, or whatever goals around the home you’re aiming for (wake up early! stay clutter-free! entertain more!) promise you’ll keep trying out new ideas until you find one that works for you.
+Don’t just assume you’re a hopeless case, or that maybe something you really want (like a house that doesn’t stress you out) is out of your reach.
+It might just be taking you a bit longer to find your stride than others, but you’re not in competition with anyone but yourself, and you can go on your own path (however wavy and back-track-y it is) as slowly as you need to.
+Don’t give up!

 You won’t stick with ideas that aren’t right for you

 Sticking with a plan/idea/cleaning schedule that obviously isn’t for you isn’t just going to not work, it’s going to make you feel crappy about yourself, sap your motivation, and in general be useless.
 So “do you” this year — know who you are, how you work best — and don’t beat yourself up over not being a morning person who can wake up at 5am and clean your entire house.
 When you feel something not working, toss it and go back to the first promise in this post.

 You’ll make the best choice, one decision at a time